nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useMergedRef.md

 # useMergedRef
 Hook to merge multiple refs into one.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/performance/useMergedRef)

 ## Usage